 For example, when an employee sends out an unencrypted document to their colleague, it can be easily intercepted and stolen by hackers.
 Also, many people usually overlook updating their home router software.
 When home router software is not updated in time, the existing security gaps won’t be patched, and this can increase the risk of a data breach over time.

-To minimize this risk of remote working, advise your employees to create strong and unique passwords for their home Wi-Fi networks.
+To minimize this remote work cyber security risk, advise your employees to create strong and unique passwords for their home Wi-Fi networks.
 Also, your employees shouldn’t be allowed to access company information or accounts using unknown Wi-Fi networks not unless they’re using a VPN connection.

 Additionally, if your company has a cyber security workforce, you can ask them to provide a firewall to secure every employee’s home Wi-Fi network.
 This should be at the top of your company’s remote working cyber security measures to help secure confidential company data.